GayaGorodecki/AdoptionSystem_java/README.md

 How does it works?
 Use our system search to find pets for adoption!
 Adopet is a system where shelters and rescues list their pets for adoption.
 We don’t have the pets ourselves!
-This project designed and built as Final project in Software Engineering academic course.
+This project designed and built as a final project in Software Engineering academic course.

 # Architectures
 MVC